A Data Lake Is Not Enough to Keep Your Observability Ambitions Afloat

 12 min read

-Recently I heard one of our prospects talk about a competitor who was promoting their data lake and ask, how are we different than that?
+Recently I heard one of our prospects talk about a competitor who was promoting their data lake and then ask, how is StackState different than that?
 His question got me thinking about why a data lake alone does not provide the depth of observability you really need.

-The goal of observability is to help SREs, IT Ops and DevOps teams run their IT systems with close-to-zero downtime.
+The goal of observability is to help SREs, IT Ops and DevOps teams run their IT systems with close to zero downtime.
 Consolidating data from across your environment into a data lake is certainly a good step.
 You need to bring everything together in one place to get a complete picture of what’s happening.
-Being able to normalize data from your networks, databases, clouds, containers, other domains – as well as other monitoring and observability tools – is certainly very important.
+Being able to unify and normalize data from your networks, databases, clouds, containers, other domains – as well as other monitoring and observability tools – is certainly very important.

 But if all you have is a data lake, you will literally drown in data instead of maintaining reliable and resilient IT systems.
 A data lake, such as those provided by Splunk or Elastic, is missing two essential components: relationships (a.k.a. dependencies, represented in a topology) and time.
 These two components augment metric, log and trace data to create a data fabric that provides depth to your observability efforts.
 This additional relationship-based structure – indexed over time – will keep your observability efforts not only afloat but will ensure smooth sailing for your environment.

 It’s no secret that most incidents are caused by changes somewhere in the environment… but where?
 Your stack likely includes thousands or even hundreds of thousands of components that depend on each other (dependencies).
 If something goes wrong, you may get hundreds or even thousands of alerts going off as each of these components is affected individually.

 In order to understand the root cause of a problem, you need to understand how all the contributing components are related.
 Which other parts of your stack does a particular component or service depend on?
 For example, if a database becomes overloaded or unavailable, what other business services will be unable to execute?